 - Consider deploying settings to existing computers via the staged pilot.

 - You can download Microsoft’s baselines at aka.ms/security baselines

 How Microsoft Can Help Defend Against Rapid Cyberattacks and Ransomware

 Microsoft’s expansiveness gives them industry-leading capabilities to providing the tools and guidance needed to secure your systems.

 - Visibility - Microsoft has the largest anti-virus and anti-malware service in the world

-- Context – Trillions of web pages indexed, hundreds of billions of authentications and monthly emails analysed, Hundred of millions of reputation lookups, millions of daily suspicious file detonations.
+- Context - Trillions of web pages indexed, hundreds of billions of authentications and monthly emails analyzed, Hundred of millions of reputation lookups, millions of daily suspicious file detonations.